Pasta in Green Sauce

 Parmesan cheese – This seasons the sauce.
 Babies can have a small amount of parmesan [2].
 You can it leave out until the end if you prefer, reserving baby’s portion before adding for the rest of the family.

-Onion – A brown/yellow onion.
+Onion – A brown/yellow onion for added flavour.

 Garlic – A single clove of garlic.
 Substitute the garlic clove for 1 tsp minced garlic if needed.